top of page

 Dominic Ward

-Dom is making new modifiers for photoresponsive frameworks and testing how modification affects MOF properties and function, with particular interest in water purification.
+Dom made new modifiers for photoresponsive frameworks and tested how modification affects MOF properties and function, with particular interest in water purification.

 Dom graduated his undergraduate BSc degree from the University of Central Lancashire.